 How to File for a Domestic PPO

 You are filing for a Domestic PPO.
-In order to file for a domestic PPO, you will need to complete four documents and you will need to write a statement about why you need a PPO.
+In order to file for a domestic PPO, you will need to complete the following documents and you will need to write a statement about why you need a PPO.
 You can either use our statement packet or you may write or type a statement out on blank sheets of paper.
 Do not write on the back of any pages.
 For tips on what to include in your statement, click here.

 1.)
 Domestic PPO Petition: You are only completing and turning in Page 3 of this document.
 You are filling out all of Page 3 starting with names at the top.